 Firstly, it confused people I knew because they didn’t understand the vision behind what I was trying to do and secondly it annoyed people.
-I gave them discounts for brands and technically I was suddenly selling to people I had know all my life or had worked with at some point.
+I started with affiliate sales, which soo many bloggers do.

 Did you know that 80% of people will look to see if you have a Facebook page first and then look at Instagram to see if you’re a reputable brand?

-- Don’t tell your audience what to do
+1. Don’t tell your audience what to do

 2. Don’t boost your posts and waste money, use targeted advertising